-Printing Error capacity to record all of the pre-recorded images.
-Delete files you no longer need (page 33).
-An error occurred while printing. • The printer is turned off.
-Record Error The printer generated an error, etc. Image compression could not be performed for some reason during image data recording.
+Memory Full Memory is full with images you recorded and/or files saved by editing operations.
+When shooting with Prerecord CS, this message indicates that there is not enough memory capacity to record all of the pre-recorded images.
+Delete files you no longer need (page 38).
+Printing Error An error occurred while printing.
+The printer is turned off.
+The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data recording.
 Perform a zoom operation to change the composition of the image and shoot it again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO authorized service center.
 The card is locked.
 The LOCK switch of the SD, SDHC, or SDXC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 There are no printing images.
 Set up DPOF.
 There are currently no files specified for printing.
-Configure the required DPOF settings (page 135).
+Configure the required DPOF settings (page 143).
 There is no image to register.
 The setup you are trying to save is for an image that cannot be saved as a user "CUSTOM SHOT" scene.
 This card is not formatted.
 The memory card loaded in the camera is not formatted.
-Format the memory card (page 165).
+Format the memory card (page 172).
 This file cannot be played.
 The file you are trying to access is corrupted or is a type that cannot be displayed by this camera.
 This function cannot be used.
 This message will appear part way through an operation when you attempt to use a function that is not allowed in combination with another function.